Skip to main content

 Policymakers

-• Getting to Work: Promoting Employment of People with Mental Illness (PDF): A report for state policymakers from the Bazelon Center for Mental Health Law that describes the need for supported employment services, how these services work, the successful outcomes they secure, the cost savings that they enable states to realize, and the legal obligations that they help states fulfill.
+• Getting to Work: Promoting Employment of People with Mental Illness (PDF): A report for state policymakers from the Bazelon Center for Mental Health Law that describes the need for supported employment services, how these services work, the successful outcomes they secure, the cost savings they enable states to realize and the legal obligations they help states fulfill.
 It also offers recommendations for states interested in expanding the availability of supported employment services for people with serious mental illness.
 Also available are three fact sheets from Getting to Work:

 • Getting to Work Fact Sheet 1: Supported Employment Works (PDF)